 Privacy Notice

-Companjon is an innovative, digitally-enabled insurtech which has been established to offer embedded insurance solutions to our business partners and end customers.
+Companjon is an innovative, digitally-enabled Insurtech which has been established to offer insurance solutions to our business partners and end customers.
 We care about data and data privacy compliance is central to our company ethos.
 Companjon processes personal data as a matter of course to operate its business, when offering its services and when users visit this website.
-This Privacy Notice is designed to ensure compliance with the EU General Data Protection Regulation (GDPR) and UK Data Protection Act (where applicable) and explains which data is processed for which purposes and what rights you have in relation to the processing of your personal data:
+This Privacy Notice is designed to ensure compliance with the EU General Data Protection Regulation (GDPR) and UK General Data Protection Regulation (where applicable) and explains which data is processed for which purposes and what rights you have in relation to the processing of your personal data:

 A. I. Data processing on the Companjon website: This section points out how Companjon collects and uses data when you visit this website.